 February is Black History Month, an annual celebration of the achievements of African Americans and a time to recognize the central role of Black people in United States history.
 We’re proud to share the story of seven Black female lawyers who smashed the glass ceiling, changing the American legal landscape in the process.
 These women paved the way for other aspiring Black female lawyers by leading with courage, even as they were met with adversity.

-Please join us in celebrating Black History month and read the inspirational stories below.
+Please join us in celebrating Black History Month and find inspiration in the following stories.

 Charlotte E. Ray (1850-1911)

-Charlotte Ray graduated from the Howard University School of Law on February 27, 1872, and was admitted to the District of Columbia Bar on March 2, 1872, making her the first black female attorney in the United States.
-She was also admitted as the first black female to practice in the Supreme Court of the District of Columbia on April 23, 1872.
+Ray graduated from Howard University School of Law on February 27, 1872, and was admitted to the District of Columbia Bar on March 2, 1872, making her the first Black female attorney in the United States.
+She was also admitted as the first Black female to practice in the Supreme Court of the District of Columbia on April 23, 1872.

-Ray eventually stopped practicing because she was unable to maintain a steady client flow due to racial and sexist prejudice.
+Ray had to end her legal practice fairly quickly because she was unable to maintain a steady client flow due to racial and sexist prejudice.
 She later moved back to New York and became a teacher in Brooklyn.
-It is also believed that she was active in the women’s suffrage movement and joined the National Association of Colored Woman.
+It is also believed that she was active in the women’s suffrage movement and joined the National Association of Colored Women.

-- First African-American female lawyer in the United States
+- First African American female lawyer in the U.S.

 - First female admitted to the District of Columbia Bar